eLearning

 Idea

-Accessibility is important for a lot of different reasons besides simply being accessible to people with disabilities.
+Accessibility is important for many reasons besides simply being accessible to people with disabilities.
 For example, consider a curb at the corners of an intersection with a ramp to allow people in wheelchairs to get on and off the sidewalk.
-That doesn’t benefit the wheelchair user only, it benefits everyone.
+That doesn’t benefit only the wheelchair user; it benefits everyone.

 • Someone who has trouble walking and uses a cane.